patrici0/ecs-code-on-aws/02-CreatingDockerImage/README.md

 ## 2. Creating your first image

-The following steps should be executed on your Cloud9 environment.
+The following steps should be executed in your Cloud9 environment.

 If you haven't executed the `git clone` command present in the [Setup Environment](/01-EnvironmentSetup#5-cloning-the-workshop-repository) chapter, do it now using the following command: